-This certificate requirement will be waived if SMAQMD personnel inspect the vehicle.
 This certificate must be signed by both the vehicle dealership at the time the existing (old) vehicle is turned in and by the salvage yard at the time the old vehicle is destroyed.
 The old vehicle must be turned in within 30 days of taking possession of the new vehicle.
 The old vehicle must be in the same operating condition as it was during the first inspection.
 If the truck is stripped, parts are taken off, or the tires are found not to be road worthy, the applicant will be in breach of the contract and will either be required to reinstall all missing or defective parts to the participating salvage yards or repay the total incentive amount.
+(This certificate requirement will be waived if SMAQMD personnel inspect the vehicle.)

-The salvage yard has 30 days to destroy the truck by cutting the frame rails and punching a hole in the engine block large enough to prevent repairs (minimum 3-inch diameter hole).
-The salvage yard must also take pictures of the destroyed vehicle and register the title with DMV as a Non-Repairable Vehicle so that the VIN number can no longer be used.
-Non-Repairable Vehicle Notice must be filed by the owner or salvage yard within 30 days of delivery.
+The salvage yard has 30 days to destroy the truck by cutting the frame rails completely in half and punching a jagged-edged hole in the engine block large enough to prevent repairs (minimum 3-inch diameter hole).
+The salvage yard must also take pictures of the destroyed vehicle and register the title with DMV as a non-repairable vehicle so that the VIN number can no longer be registered or titled for operation in California.
+A Non-Repairable Vehicle Notice or a Report of Vehicle to be Dismantled must be filed by the owner or salvage yard within 30 days of delivery.
+Once a DMV non-repairable title or DMV receipt showing the vehicle has been junked is received, a copy must be provided to SMAQMD.
 Pictures of the vehicle must include the following: